Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are in groups of 3 or more at the end of branching stems in the upper part of the plant.
-Individual flowers are pale to rose pink, about ½ inch across, with 5 spreading notched petal-like sepals fused into a shallow tube.
-There are 3 or more long pink stamens with yellow tips.
+[photo of flowers] Clusters of stalked flowers in groups of 3 or more at the tips of branching stems in the upper part of the plant.
+Flowers are white to rose pink, about ½ inch across, with 5 spreading, notched, petal-like sepals fused into a short tube.
+3 or more long pink stamens with yellow tips and a long style project from the center.
+Behind the flower is a densely hairy, saucer-shaped bract with 5 broadly triangular lobes, the lobes folded around the flower bud and spreading out in fruit.
 The flowers open in late afternoon and close in the morning.

-[photo of leaves] Most leaves are in the lower part of the plant, below the flowering branches.
-They are somewhat variable but typically up to 4 inches long and 1½ inches wide, toothless, with a pointed tip, tapering or rounded base and no leaf stem, oppositely attached.
-Leaves are hairy, especially along major veins on the underside, tend to point up, and the edges tend to be wavy.
-The main stem is a bit sticky, densely covered in short hairs, and usually lined, especially in the upper part.
+[photo of leaves] Most leaves are in the lower part of the plant, below the flowering branches and are somewhat variable but typically up to 4 inches long and to 1½ inches wide, toothless, lance to narrowly egg-shaped with a pointed tip, tapering or rounded base, nearly erect to spreading, short stalked to stalkless.
+Leaves are hairy, especially along major veins on the underside, and edges tend to be wavy.
+Stems are a bit sticky, usually lined especially in the upper plant, and densely covered in spreading hairs though may be sparsely so near the base.

 Notes:

-Hairy Four O'clock is not a particularly rare plant, yet I had a hard time finding any information about it as it is not mentioned in any of my field guides or most other references.
-The flowers are basically the same as Wild Four O'clock, but the shape of the leaves and hairiness of the plant easily distinguish it.
+The flowers of Hairy Four O'Clock are much like those of the related Wild Four O'clock (Mirabilis nyctaginea), but the shape of the leaves, sticky upper stem, and overall hairiness of the plant easily distinguish it.
 The best time to see the plant in bloom is very early morning when the sun is just rising.
 The flowers start closing up soon after.
-Hairy Four O'clock also goes by Latin name Mirabilis hirsuta, but the accepted name in Minnesota is Mirabilis albida.

 • Prairie Restorations - Bringing people together with the land